 Are you noticing a growing pain toward the back of your mouth?
 If you are between the ages of 17 and 25, there’s a good chance your wisdom teeth are the source of your discomfort.
-Whether your third molars are partially erupted or stuck beneath your gums, Dr. Bryan Friedland may recommend wisdom tooth extraction in Pembroke Pines.
+Whether your third molars are partially erupted or stuck beneath your gums, Dr. Bryan Friedland may recommend wisdom tooth extractions in Pembroke Pines.
 Call our office today to schedule an appointment if you believe you or a family member could benefit from wisdom tooth removal.

 Wisdom teeth are another name for third molars, the last set of teeth that typically erupt during late adolescence or early adulthood.
 Many millennia ago, early humans relied on wisdom teeth to survive on a coarse diet of nuts, seeds, and plants.
 These days, wisdom teeth are no longer essential due to softer diets filled with carbohydrates and high-calorie foods as well as advanced preventative dental care.
 In addition, many people do not have adequate room in their mouths for third molars.
 As a result, wisdom teeth can become impacted, or fail to erupt, which can cause significant discomfort.
 Wisdom teeth can also cause damage to nearby healthy teeth if left in place.